doc-doc/EgoBlind/README.md

 We are glad to share that the dataset can be freely used for research purpose, but with video source being cited for distribution.
 Please download EgoBlind from [Google Driven](https://drive.google.com/drive/folders/1MHY7COE0hARiGe-3uO3_vO5PPLhFx2nZ?usp=sharing) (about 80G).
 Optionally, you can download the [test set](https://drive.google.com/drive/folders/1gLcqwKrJcZ7tTbaBI8aWEhPImRdDsGQx?usp=sharing) for evaluation purpose (about 32G).

 ## Evaluation
-We provide the evaluation script along with an example prediction file for testing.
+A random half of the ground-truth answers in the test set are withheld by us, please send a complete prediction file to (junbin@comp.nus.edu.sg) for full evaluation.
+We provide the evaluation script along with an example full prediction file for testing.
 Please ensure that you have an OpenAI API key before running the script:
 ```
-python eval.py --pred_path example_pred.jsonl --test test.csv
+python eval.py --pred_path example_pred.jsonl --test test_half_release.csv
 ```
-The evaluation may take about 35 minutes, and the results will be save to metrics_xxx.json and results_xxx.json.
+The evaluation may take about 18 minutes, and the results will be saved to metrics_xxx.json and results_xxx.json.
 ## Benchmarking
 | Methods              | LLM                | Res.     | #F      | Tool Use   | Information | Navigation | Safety    | Communication | Resource  | Average   |
 |----------------------|--------------------|----------|---------|------------|-------------|------------|-----------|----------------|-----------|-----------|